 Employee further asserts that contrary to Agency's assertion that Employee's position was abolished for lack of work, Agency has presented no evidence to support this assertion.
 Employee maintains that he continued working at Agency even after the loss of accreditation.
-Employee maintains that his unit, the FEU had as much work as the other Agency unit that also lost
+Employee explains that he was on paternity leave until the week before the RIF notices were issued.
+Upon his return to work, he worked on the 3D microscopic project, tracked firearms, and started a project for tracking ammunition in the vault.
+Employee maintains that his unit, the FEU had as much work as the other Agency unit that also lost accreditation, yet the employee from other unit were not RIFed.
+He claims that prior to the RIF, Agency did not conduct any investigation to ascertain if employees from the FEU had any work.18